 Talk about the quality of leads and explain how the cost per lead is likely to drop as your Marketing Automation manages leads better and nurtures prospects not yet ready to buy.

 IT Directors - Typically, the Marketing Automation software platform is going to be hosted in the cloud.
 So your IT director is likely to have a few questions around security and implementation.

 How exactly is all your data going to get into the new platform?
 Are you going to clean it up before you move it?
 Who will oversee the security of the system?
 And how much ongoing demand will this bring to the IT department?

 Ask the software provider or the agency that you are working with to give you the answers to some of these questions.

 Hopefully that will give you some good ideas about how to win over your boss (and colleagues) and to win your argument for making Marketing Automation part of your Marketing mix.

-If you’d like to know more about Marketing Automation, why not come along to one of our free workshops.
+If you’d like to know more about Marketing Automation and inbound marketing download our free e-book now.